-For refreshments head for the Pavilion Café passing a Dawn Redwood and two Arizona cypresses the tree from falling over
+For refreshments head for the Pavilion Café passing a Dawn Redwood and two Arizona cypresses

-Botanist A scientist who studies plants
+Botanist A scientist who studies plants.
 Buttress Large roots visible at the base of a shallow-rooted tree.
-They prevent clusters

-Catkin A flowering spike of many small flowers, usually hanging down in

-Cone/conelet A woody fruit containing seed e.g. on an Alder or Swamp
+They prevent the tree from falling over.
+Catkin A flowering spike of many small flowers, usually hanging down in clusters.
+Cone/conelet A woody fruit containing seed e.g. on an Alder or Swamp Cypress.
 Deciduous A deciduous tree sheds all its leaves for part of the year.

-Evergreen Keeping leaves all year
+Evergreen Keeping leaves all year.
 Girth The measurement of the circumference of a tree trunk 1.5m from ground level.

-Habitat The home of an animal, plant or other organism
+Habitat The home of an animal, plant or other organism.
 Native A native tree is one that came to a country naturally, not introduced by humans.
-Trees native to the UK came when glaciers melted after the last ice age before it was separated from mainland $\ensuremath{\mathsf{Europe}}$ by the sea.
+Trees native to the UK came when glaciers melted after the last ice age before it was separated from mainland Europe by the sea.
 Non-native A tree introduced to the UK by humans.
 A species that would not naturally be living here if it were not intentionally or accidentally brought here.
 Photosynthesis The process that plants use to make nutrients from carbon dioxide and water using sunlight.
 Photosynthesis in plants generally involves the green pigment chlorophyll and generates oxygen as a by-product.
 Pollen A powder produced by the male part of a flower.
 It fertilises female flowers so they produce seed.
 Pollen is carried by insects or the wind.

-Seed The part of a fruit which can grow into another plant

-Serrated Serrated leaves have notched edges like the teeth of a saw with their points angled towards the tip of the leaf because of its great age.

-Veteran tree A tree which is of exceptional cultural, landscape or wildlife value
+Seed The part of a fruit which can grow into another plant.
+Serrated Serrated leaves have notched edges like the teeth of a saw with their points angled towards the tip of the leaf.
+Veteran tree A tree which is of exceptional cultural, landscape or wildlife value because of its great age.

-The Warminster Park Tree Trail was written by Harriet James

-Thanks to: Stuart Legg, Warminster Park and Open Spaces Manager; Rob Fear, Park Keeper; Jonathan Astill, Tree Consultant; Shane Verrion, Tree Officer, Wiltshire Council; Sarah Walters; Ian Gourlay; Warminster Town Council; Friends of Warminster Park; Printer/sponsor
+Warminster Town Council paid for this leaflet.
+The Tree Trail was written by Harriet James.
+Thanks to: Warminster Town Council; Stuart Legg, Warminster Park and Open Spaces Manager; Rob Fear, Park Keeper; Jonathan Astill, Tree Consultant; Shane Verrion, Tree Officer, Wiltshire Council; Sarah Walters & Ian Gourlay.